|

 He had been a scholar and

-pupil teacher at St Martin's and at the County (now
+pupil teacher at St Martin's and from St Martin's had

-Grammar) School, and an Assistant Master at the Barton
+Grammar) School in 1907.
+He had also been an Assistant Master at the Barton

 Road School.
 He enlisted in the Artists' Rifles while a

-student at Dr John's College, Battersea, and was
+student at St John's College, Battersea, from which he

 eventually commissioned in the Manchester Regiment TF.